junxit/us-congress-code/title-42/chapter-21e/sec-2000ee.md

 ### Amendments

+2018—Subsec. (f).
+Pub.
+L. 115–118, § 108(b)(1), substituted “The Board” for “The Board shall” in introductory provisions.
+Subsec. (f)(1).
+Pub.
+L. 115–118, § 108(b)(2), substituted “shall make its” for “make its”.
+Subsec. (f)(2).
+Pub.
+L. 115–118, § 108(b)(3), substituted “shall hold public” for “hold public” and inserted before period at end “, but may, notwithstanding section 552b of title 5, meet or otherwise communicate in any number to confer or deliberate in a manner that is closed to the public”.
+Subsec. (j)(2) to (4).
+Pub.
+L. 115–118, § 108(a), added par.
+(2) and redesignated former pars.
+(2) and (3) as (3) and (4), respectively.
 2015—Subsec. (g)(5).
 Pub.
 L. 114–113 added par.
 (5).
 2007—Pub.
 L. 110–53 amended section generally, substituting provisions relating to Privacy and Civil Liberties Oversight Board, consisting of subsecs. (a) to (m), for provisions relating to Privacy and Civil Liberties Oversight Board, consisting of subsecs. (a) to (l).

 ### Effective Date of 2007 Amendment